-I’ve used cool whip for years and have never really had an issue with it, but I know some people out there really don’t like to use a whipped topping with the many artificial ingredients.
+Yet I know some people out there really don’t like to use a whipped topping with as many artificial ingredients.

 I’m certainly not here to bash Cool Whip because it’s something I’ve grown up with and will probably continue using now and then for its convenience.